Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _In class:_

-* collaboratory assignment focused on developing R skills (bring your computers!).
+* "Sheykh Google" activity (bring your computers!).

 #### 10/13/2016 Thursday: Basics of Text Analysis in R